CiscoDevNet/cloud-cml/README.md

 At this point, the compute resources have been released / destroyed.
 Note that the images in the S3 bucket are still available for bringing up new instances.

 > **Note:** Metal instances take significantly longer to bring up and to destroy.
 The `m5zn.metal` instance type takes about 5-10 minutes for both.
 Deployment times also depend on the number and size of reference platform images that should be copied to the instance.

+## Troubleshooting

+In case of errors during deployment or when the CML instance won't become ready, the some troubleshooting guidance is provided below.

+- add a password to the root user in the `cml.sh` script within the `module-cml2-deply-aws/scripts` folder.
+Search for "troubleshooting", the line is commented out.
+Replace the "secret-password-here" with a proper password and uncomment the line by removing the leading hash character.
+- use the EC2 instance connect / serial console to gain access to the CML2 instance.
+When doing so soon after creating the instance, some log messages may already reveal what's going wrong
+- log in as the root user using the provided password on the serial console
+- check for errors in the log files in the `/var/log/cloud/` directory
+- check output of `cloud-init status`

+> **Note**: Not all instance flavors have a serial console but metal flavors do!

 ## Caveats and limitations